apptainer/singularity/INSTALL.md

 # Installing Singularity

 Since you are reading this from the Singualrity source code, it will be assumed that you are building/compiling.
-To start off with you must first install the development tools and libraries to your host.
+You must first install the development tools and libraries to your host.
 Assuming a Red Hat compatible system (apply similar to Debian derivitives):